-- 4.18.
+4.18.
 The regulatory body may decide to give formal status to the processes by which it is provided with expert opinion and advice.
-If the establishment of advisory bodies, whether on a temporary or a permanent basis, is considered necessary, it is essential that such bodies provide independent advice, whether technical or non-technical in nature. - 4.19.
+If the establishment of advisory bodies, whether on a temporary or a permanent basis, is considered necessary, it is essential that such bodies provide independent advice, whether technical or non-technical in nature.

+4.19.
 Technical and other expert professional advice or services may be provided in several ways by experts external to the regulatory body.
 The regulatory body may decide to establish a dedicated support organization, in which case clear limits shall be set for the degree of control and direction by the regulatory body over the work of the support organization.
-Other forms of external support would require a formal contract between the regulatory body and the provider of advice or services. - 4.20.
-Arrangements shall be made to ensure that there is no conflict of interest for those organizations that provide the regulatory body with advice or services.
-10 If this is not possible domestically, then the necessary advice or assistance shall be sought from organizations in other States or, as and where appropriate, from international organizations which have no such conflicts of interest. - 4.21.
-If the necessary advice or assistance can be obtained only from organizations whose interests potentially conflict with those of the regulatory body, the seeking of this advice or assistance shall be monitored, and the advice given shall be carefully assessed for conflicts of interest. - 4.22.
+Other forms of external support would require a formal contract between the regulatory body and the provider of advice or services.

+4.20.
+Arrangements shall be made to ensure that there is no conflict of interest for those organizations that provide the regulatory body with advice or services.9 If this is not possible domestically, then the necessary advice or assistance shall be sought from organizations in other States or, as and where appropriate, from international organizations which have no such conflicts of interest.

+4.21.
+If the necessary advice or assistance can be obtained only from organizations whose interests potentially conflict with those of the regulatory body, the seeking of this advice or assistance shall be monitored, and the advice given shall be carefully assessed for conflicts of interest.

+4.22.
 The obtaining of advice and assistance does not relieve the regulatory body of its assigned responsibilities.
-The regulatory body shall have an adequate core competence to make informed decisions.
+The regulatory body shall have adequate core competence to make informed decisions.
 In making decisions, the regulatory body shall have the necessary means to assess advice provided by advisory bodies and information submitted by authorized parties and applicants.

-10If an organization that provides the regulatory body with advice or services were also to advise an authorized party on the same subject, the potential conflict of interest could compromise its reliability.